cosmos/sdk-tutorials/academy/golang-intro/6_packages.md

 }
 ```

-They are formatting functions on *io.Writer* and *io.Reader*, so we also have:
+There are formatting functions on *io.Writer* and *io.Reader*, so we also have:

 1. `func Fprint(w io.Writer, a...interface{}) (n int, err error)`: same as `Print` but writes to `w`.
 2. `func Fprintln(w io.Writer, a...interface{}) (n int, err error)`: same as `Println` but writes to `w`.